riscv-boom/riscv-boom/docs/index.rst

 The best way to get started with the BOOM core is to use the `Chipyard project template <https://github.com/ucb-bar/chipyard>`__.
 There you will find the main steps to setup your environment, build, and run the BOOM core on a C++ emulator.
-Here is a selected set of steps from Chipyards `documentation <https://chipyard.readthedocs.io/en/latest/>`__:
+Here is a selected set of steps from `Chipyard's documentation <https://chipyard.readthedocs.io/en/latest/>`__:

 .. _quick-start-code:
 .. code-block:: bash